Jcg0920/JoseCuevasPublicRemoteRepo1/README.md

 # JoseCuevasPublicRemoteRepo1
-This is my 1st Remote Repo1
+This is my 1st Public Remote Repo1